JellyRollJunior/file-uploader/README.md

 # todo:

-- create page to display folder data

-- user signup page
-    - serve page
-    - make page
-    - db

 # later:
 - library page to display folders and files
 - join get folder and files query into one query
 - add file size field in model
+- user validatrion
+- folder validation